baranwang/monaco-enhancer/packages/json-editor/README.md

 });

 const App = () => {
-  return <JsonEditor height={320} schemaUri='zod://myschema' schemaContent={schema} />;
+  return <JsonEditor height={320} schemaUri='zod://user' schemaContent={schema} />;
 };
 ```

 ### API

-The `withMonacoJsonEditor` HOC accepts a component factory function and returns a new component with enhanced JSON editing capabilities.
-The resulting component accepts the following props:
+The library provides two main HOCs:

+1. `withJsonEditor`: A simplified HOC for quick integration.
+2. `withMonacoJsonEditor`: A more flexible HOC for advanced use cases.

+Both HOCs create components that accept the following props:

 - `schemaUri`: A string specifying the type and location of the schema.
 Can be one of:
   - `http://` or `https://`: For remote JSON schemas